0tii/bike24-challenge/README.md

 ### Testing

 As is common, `jest` is used in conjunction with `@testing-library` to create unit tests for components.
-I added a handful of tests of varying dimension and intricacy.
+I added a handful of unit tests of varying dimension and intricacy, as well as one integration test between the shop order component and the shopping cart.

 To run these tests: